21 Benefits of Drinking Lemon Water & Himalayan Sea Salt

 - If you experience burning or stinging, add more water and less of the dry ingredients.
 For children, use a half-teaspoon with 4 ounces of water.

-14. Salt as an Antibacterial
+14. As an Antibacterial

 Sea salt added to filtered water is antibacterial and never spoils.
 When consumed, it can help eliminate bad bacteria, viruses, and fungi.
 Have you ever swished or gargled with salt water to soothe a sore throat?
 Drinking water with Himalayan sea salt works in a similar fashion.
 It can help pull toxins from cells to be eliminated from the body.

-15. Salt's Role in Hormonal and Sexual Health
+15. For Hormonal and Sexual Health

 Sea salt water has been shown to reduce stress hormones like cortisol in the body.
 Its hydrating properties help maintain healthy hormone levels, making it a libido booster.
 Real salt also supports fertility and can improve reproductive health in both men and women.

-16. Lemon as an Antioxidant and Anti-Inflammatory
+16. As an Antioxidant and Anti-Inflammatory

 Lemons are rich in Vitamin C, a known powerful antioxidant.
 It helps the body deal with stress.
 It has been shown to help with arthritis and can be helpful for preventing the development and progression of atherosclerosis and diabetic heart disease.

-17. Lemon's Immune-Boosting Properties
+17. For Immune-Boosting Properties

 Thanks to our friend Vitamin C, lemons help curb and prevent illness.
 Phagocytes and t-cells rely on Vitamin C to perform their tasks of protecting the body by attacking and destroying bacteria and viruses.
 The Vitamin C in lemon water can also help the body more efficiently absorb specific nutrients, making them more readily available and absorbed by the body.
 So, combining the lemon water with sea salt helps the body take in all of the health sustaining minerals it needs.

-18. Lemons Stabilize Blood Sugar Levels
+18. To Stabilize Blood Sugar Levels

 The fiber and acidity in lemons help to slow digestion and prevent any subsequent rise in blood sugar.
 Research has shown that lemon juice lowers the glycemic index of any food it is added to.
 Although one might think of lemons as acidic, they have a strong alkalizing effect on the body.